 We are thrilled to announce that Michael Kitces, MSFS®, MTAX, CFP®, CLU, ChFC®, RHU®, REBC®, CASL®, a renowned expert in financial planning and investment strategies, will be presenting two keynote sessions at the upcoming 2026 FPA DFW Conference.
 Known for his insightful perspectives and innovative ideas, Michael's participation promises to elevate the event and provide attendees with valuable knowledge and inspiration.
 His sessions will cover critical topics that are shaping the future of the financial industry, making this a must-attend event for professionals looking to stay ahead in their field.
 Join us for this exciting opportunity to learn from one of the leading voices in the industry and engage with fellow attendees who are equally passionate about advancing their expertise.
-Don't miss out on what is sure to be an unforgettable experience at the 2025 symposium.
+Don't miss out on what is sure to be an unforgettable experience at the 2026 conference.

 About Michael Kitces